pydata/pydata-sphinx-theme/docs/user_guide/accessibility.rst

 Accessibility
 *************

-Creating and publishing content that does not exclude audiences with limited abilities of various kinds is challenging, but also important, to achieve and then maintain.
+Creating and publishing content that does not exclude disabled readers is a challenging yet extremely important and impactful task, to achieve and then maintain.

 While there is no one-size-fits-all solution to maintaining accessible content, this theme and documentation site use some techniques to avoid common content shortcomings.